gretacappello/CORHI_X/README.md

 For any question or request please contact me at: greta.cappello@uni-graz.at If you need a reference for the tool, please contact me!

+CORHIX has also an online version that you could try here: https://corhix.streamlit.app/